 Step four: Record your finding in the container logbook and online.
 Most users will simply write TFTC (thanks for the cache!) to show their appreciation to the cache owner.

 Best Geocaching in Colorado

-EarthCaches are category of geocaches where the prize isn’t a trinket, but locating and documenting geologic landmarks.
+EarthCaches are a category of geocaches where the prize isn’t a trinket — it's locating and documenting geologic landmarks.
 Players complete the mission by answering questions or sending a photo of the landmark.
 Try some of these popular EarthCaches at Garden of the Gods Park, Dinosaur Ridge, Mesa Verde, Red Rocks Park, Hanging Lake and Rocky Mountain National Park.